skr571999/notes/notes/ml_dl.md

 - in the activation function we give input the sum of the input multiplied with the weights and adding the bias to that

 - **Feed Forward**
-- **Backpropagation algorithms** are a family of methods used to efficiently train artificial neural networks (ANNs) following a gradient descent approach that exploits the chain rule.
-The main feature of backpropagation is its iterative, recursive and efficient method for calculating the weights updates to improve the network until it is able to perform the task for which it is being trained.
+- **Back-propagation algorithms** are a family of methods used to efficiently train artificial neural networks (ANNs) following a gradient descent approach that exploits the chain rule.
+The main feature of back-propagation is its iterative, recursive and efficient method for calculating the weights updates to improve the network until it is able to perform the task for which it is being trained.
   - **Error Optimization**
   - Gradient Descent
     - W0 + Δ W0